Beam Shop

 The Piano Teacher of Montparnasse

-In 1942, the Nazis came for a Jewish family living in Montparnasse, occupied Paris.
-In the chaos of their arrest, the eleven-year-old daughter fled to the only person she trusted: her piano teacher…
+In 1942, the Nazis come for a Jewish family living in Montparnasse, occupied Paris.
+In the chaos of their arrest, eleven-year-old Josie flees to the only person she trusts: her piano teacher, Andrée Levallois, secretly an operative in the French Resistance.

 Heather Morris's life changed in 2003 when she met Lale Sokolov, an elderly man with 'a story to tell'.
 It formed the basis of her first novel, The Tattooist of Auschwitz and its follow-ups, Cilka's Journey and Three Sisters, and began a lifelong interest in the retelling of true stories.
 Her most recent historical novel, Sisters Under the Rising Sun, is based on the experiences of women held in Japanese POW camps during World War II.